 This week's mailing:

-- 4th year exams week will take place from Friday 27 April – Friday 4 May (not on Monday afternoon due to Foundation photograph or Thursday morning 3 May as non CCF will be in revision).
+- 4th year exams week will take place from Friday 28 April – Friday 5 May.

 Bedtimes…. (from Mark Hindley, Deputy Head Pastoral)

-We have recently been asked by a number of parents about prep and sleep, and were a bit perturbed that a significant proportion of Third Year parents said that their sons were going to bed at 10.30pm or later most nights.
+We have recently surveyed the 3rd Year about prep and sleep, and were a bit perturbed that a significant proportion of 3rd Years said that they were going to bed at 10.30pm or later most nights.
 For growing teenage boys, ensuring quality sleep is imperative, both for their academic progress and for their well being.
 We would advise the following bedtimes…

 - 3rd Year – up to bed at 9.30ish, 15-20 minutes of reading (so no screens or TV!) and then lights out at 10pm.